 Thinking about getting veneers can be exciting, but it’s natural to wonder what the process actually involves.
 The journey to a brighter smile is a collaborative one between you and your dentist, and it’s more straightforward than you might think.
 We’ve broken it down into four simple steps so you know exactly what to expect from your first conversation to the final reveal.

-Step 1: Your Initial Consultation
+Step 1: The All-Important Consultation

 Your first visit is all about you.
 This is where you’ll sit down with one of our dentists for a thorough dental exam and a friendly chat about your smile goals.
 We’ll discuss your options and make sure veneers are the right fit for you.
 If we all agree it’s the best path forward, we’ll schedule your next appointment to get your teeth ready.
 This initial meeting is the perfect time to ask questions and get to know the expert team who will be guiding you through the process.
 We want you to feel comfortable and confident every step of the way.

-Step 2: Preparing Your Teeth
+Step 2: Getting Your Teeth Ready

 Once you’ve decided to move forward, we’ll prepare your teeth for their new look.
 To ensure a perfect, natural fit, your dentist will gently reshape the front surface of your tooth by removing a very small amount of enamel—usually less than a millimeter.
 After this, we’ll take a precise mold of your tooth.
 This impression is sent to a specialized dental lab where skilled technicians will craft your custom veneer.
 This step is crucial for creating a veneer that blends seamlessly with your smile and looks completely natural.

-Step 3: Placing Your New Veneers
+Step 3: Bonding Your New Veneers

 This is the exciting part!
 When your custom veneer arrives from the lab, we’ll have you come in for the final placement.
 Your dentist will first place the veneer on your tooth to check the fit and color, making any minor adjustments needed to ensure it’s perfect.
 Next, your tooth will be cleaned, polished, and gently etched to create a strong bonding surface.
 A special, high-strength dental cement is applied to the veneer, which is then carefully placed on your tooth.
 You’ll get to see some incredible before and afters that show just how transformative this step can be.